telecom2k3/CHAOS/README.md

         + Dynamic, Variable, and Conditional scoring.
         + Adaptive scoring (baseline reference).

-This is a self-describing and self-scoring module.
+This module can operate in the following modes:

+- "Tag" mode sets the scores for all rules produced to a callout level of 0.01.
+You can add or change rulenames using these Evals, but the description and soore remain fixed.
+This is useful when first integrating this module into an existing SA system.
+This is the default mode of operation.
+- "Manual" mode allows you, the user, to set the Name, Describe, and Score fields for each Eval; in traditional SA fashion.
+- "AutoISP" mode allows you to quickly scale the rules to ranges suitable for ISP/ESP use.

 ## Adaptive Scoring Configuration

-- The rules provided by thie module are self-scoring.
-The scores are set to a percentage of three values, the value at which mail is (1) Tagged as Spam, (2) invokes Evasive Actions, and (3) Final Destinaltion/Silent Discard.
+- The rules provided by thie module are auto-scoring.
+The scores are set to a percentage of three values, the value at which mail is (1) Tagged as Spam, (2) invokes Evasive Actions, and (3) Final Destination/Silent Discard.
 These values must be set in the .cf configuration file.

     For example, if a particular rule scores 4.5 on this mail system, the rule